boozallen/sdp-helm-chart/README.rst

     subdomain:               String       The prefix for your Jenkins URL (i.e. subdomain.example.com)
     masterDockerContextDir:  String       The directory containing your Jenkins-master source code
     agentDockerContextDir:   String       The directory containing your Jenkins-agent source code
-    numAgents:               (Pos.)
-Int   The number of Jenkins-agents to create
+    numAgents:               (+)Int       The number of Jenkins-agents to create
-    githubOrganizations:     Map          See below
-    pipelineLibraries:       Map          See below
     sourceRepositoryUrl:     String       A default github repository containing SDP image source code (i.e. this one)
     sourceRepositoryBranch:  String       The branch of your context directories to use
     imageTag:                String       What to tag the Jenkins images (master/agent) you create as part of the install
     sourceSecret:            String       overwrites global.sourceSecret for the Jenkins source repositories
+    credentials:             Map          See below
     resources:               Map          See below
     dockerStorage:           String       Sets the amount of storage reserved for the Jenkins-agents' docker daemon (only used if persistentStorage is true)
     dockerDaemonArgs:        string       Supplies args for the docker daemon running in the Jenkins agent (only used if persistentStorage is false)